GayPizzaSpecifications/irc.dart/README.md

 ## Notices

-irc.dart is a no-license project.
+irc.dart is licensed under the MIT license.
 We really don't care what you do.
 Use it and abuse it.